-The job of the Arizona Board of Osteopathic Examiners is to protect and promote the welfare of the people of Arizona.
-They do this by ensuring each person who is a doctor of osteopathy and holds a license as an osteopathic physician in the State of Arizona is competent to practice safely.
+The Arizona Board of Osteopathic Examiners protects and promotes the welfare of the people of Arizona.
+They do this by ensuring each person who is a doctor of osteopathy and holds a license as an osteopathic physician in the State of Arizona.
+They also ensure each physician is competent and able to practice safely.
 This means the Arizona Board of Osteopathic Examiners has the authority to discipline the license of any osteopathic doctor.
-Chelle Law’s Arizona Board of Osteopathic Examiners Attorneys have represented over 1000 health care professionals before Arizona licensing boards and have the experience needed to help behavioral health professionals with Arizona Board of Osteopathic Examiners matters.
+Chelle Law’s Arizona Board of Osteopathic Examiners Attorneys have represented over 1,000 health care professionals before Arizona licensing boards.
+At Chelle Law, our attorney’s have the experience to help osteopathic professionals with all Arizona Board of Osteopathic Examiners matters.

 Arizona Board of Osteopathic Examiners Complaint

 Who can file a complaint against a physician?
-Patients, Health Care Facilities, other professionals, among others.
-When the Arizona Board of Osteopathic Examiners receives a complaint, the Board will initiate an investigation into the complaint (if the Board has jurisdiction and the Complaint isn’t dismissed).
-After this happens, the physician will receive notice and the board assigns an investigator to the case.
-Please note, having an attorney during this step can be crucial for physicians as they must submit a response, interview with the investigator while also possibly appearing at a Arizona Board of Osteopathic Examiners.
+Patients, health care facilities and other professionals, among others can all file a complaint.
+After receiving a complaint, the Arizona Board of Osteopathic Examiners will initiate an investigation (if the Board has jurisdiction and the complaint isn’t dismissed).
+If the board initiates an investigation the physician then receives notice and the board assigns an investigator to the case.
+Please note, having an attorney during this step can be crucial.
+This is because physicians need to submit a response, interview with the investigator while also possibly appearing before the Arizona Board of Osteopathic Examiners.

 Osteopathic Doctor Application Assistance

-Applicants to the Arizona Board of Osteopathic Examiners who have a criminal history or previous discipline by the Arizona Board of Osteopathic Examiners (or any other Board) may be subject to denial of their application for licensure.
-Thus, those with a criminal or disciplinary history from other licensing boards will be investigated by the Board.
+Applicants to the Arizona Board of Osteopathic Examiners with a criminal history or who have previous discipline by the Arizona Board of Osteopathic Examiners may need application assistance.
+This is because the physician can be subject to the denial of their application for licensure.
+Those with a criminal or disciplinary history from other licensing boards may also face an investigation by the Board.

 Reporting a Criminal Charge to the Arizona Board of Osteopathic Examiners

-Behavioral health professionals who currently hold a valid license with the Arizona Board of Osteopathic Examiners or pending applicants must notify the board of nursing of any criminal charge that may affect patient safety within 10 business days.
-Learn what crimes an individual must report and the potential discipline that can come with it.
+Osteopathic examiners who hold a current license or pending applicants to the Arizona Board of Osteopathic Examiners must notify the Board of any criminal charge that may affect patient safety.
+This must occur within ten business days.
+Learn more about what crimes an individual must report and the potential discipline that come with it.